-ALTERNATIVE 2 FOR PHAs [pages 6 & 16 preamble]
+ALTERNATIVE 2 FOR PHAS [pages 6 & 16 preamble]

 In the preamble HUD states that some PHAs have said that they prefer to continue using the "new hires" standard.
-Therefore, HUD proposes alternative language for PHAs.

-Throughout the draft rule, there are provisions referring to "Alternative 2" for PHAs.
-HUD asks PHAs to comment on whether they would prefer to continue using "new hires", or to start using "labor hours".
-Depending on PHA responses, HUD will decide whether PHAs can continue to use new hires or will be required to switch to labor hours worked.
+Therefore, HUD proposes alternative regulatory language for PHAs.
+Throughout the draft rule, there are provisions pertaining to "Alternative 2" for PHAs.
+HUD requests feedback from PHAs on whether to use "labor hours" or "new hires".
+Depending on feedback during the public comment period, HUD will determine whether PHAs can continue to use new hires or will be required to switch to labor hours worked.